 Lack of exercise and physical activity is another important factor related to obesity.
 Many people have jobs that involve sitting at a desk most of the day.
 They also rely on their cars rather than walking, or cycling.

-When they relax, people tend to watch TV, browse the internet or play computer games, and rarely take regular exercise.
+When they relax, people tend to watch TV, browse the internet or play computer games, and may not regularly exercise.

 If you are not active enough, you do not use the energy provided by the food you eat, and the extra kilojoules are stored as fat instead.

-Australian adults are recommended to do at least 30 minutes of moderate-intensity activity (for example, cycling or fast walking) on most days of the week.
-This will help you maintain a helthy weight.
+Australian adults are recommended to do at least 2 ½ to 5 hours of moderate-intensity activity (for example, cycling or fast walking) every week.
+This will help you maintain a healthy weight.

 However, if you are overweight or obese and trying to lose weight, you may need to do more exercise – in some cases up to an hour on most days of the week may be recommended.